 Request Request Appointment Forms New Patient Forms Seminar FREE Implant Seminar Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

-Porcelain Veneers in Springfield
+Veneers in Springfield

 Some problems in life just can’t be fixed.
 Fortunately, an unsightly smile is not one of them.
 Cosmetic dentistry offers several ways to enhance your smile.
-One of the most popular and effective is porcelain veneers.
+One of the most popular and effective is veneers.
 With these, stains on a tooth, a chipped or broken tooth, even teeth that are worn down or irregularly spaced can be remade to look natural and attractive.
 Any combination of these cosmetic flaws disappears behind veneers.

-What are Porcelain Veneers?
+What are Veneers?

 Springfield porcelain veneers smiling woman

-Porcelain veneers have been a part of cosmetic dentistry for many years.
+Veneers have been a part of cosmetic dentistry for many years.
 Today, the materials used are so lifelike, you might not even be able to tell the difference between teeth that have veneers and your natural teeth.

-In simple terms, porcelain veneers are ultra-thin coverings of dental porcelain that one of your Springfield dentists adhesively bonds to the front of teeth that show when you smile.
+In simple terms, veneers are ultra-thin coverings of dental porcelain that one of your Springfield dentists adhesively bonds to the front of teeth that show when you smile.
 Veneers are custom designed and handcrafted.
 This way, each one is built to fit a specific tooth.
 Your teeth will not look like they’re made of identical blocks of porcelain.
 Instead, you’ll have a new smile that is naturally attractive and functions well.

 What Can Veneers Help With?